tsmith512/tsmithcreative/_drafts/my-first-alexa.md

 Assistant or execute commands not compatible with Home Skills.
 Check out my Hass Alexa config [for another example that pulls a weather report][HCW].

-From a user experience perspective, I wish "invocation name" wasn't a thing.
+From a user experience perspective, I think "invocation name" is a weakness.
 Except for built-in skills, everything you ask Alexa to do must include "ask/tell _Service Name_..."
 I don't know the solution to this problem, but ultimately it _feels_ like similar UX issues of [discoverability][NNGFD] that